MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 ### Microsoft Edge

-If you have Windows Admin Center deployed as a service and you are using Microsoft Edge as your browser, connecting your gateway to Azure may fail after opening a new browser window.
+If you have Windows Admin Center deployed as a service and you're using Microsoft Edge as your browser, you might not be able to connect your gateway to Azure after opening a new browser window.
 There isn't currently a solution for this issue, but you can work around it by adding `https://login.microsoftonline.com`, `https://login.live.com`, and the URL of your gateway as trusted sites and allowed sites for pop-up blocker settings on your client-side browser.

 For more information, see the [troubleshooting guide](troubleshooting.md#azure-features-dont-work-properly-in-microsoft-edge).

 ### Google Chrome

-- Prior to version 70 (released late October 2018) Chrome had a [bug](https://bugs.chromium.org/p/chromium/issues/detail?id=423609) that affected the WebSockets protocol and Windows New Technology Local Area Network Manager (NTLM) authentication.
+- Before version 70, Chrome had a [bug](https://bugs.chromium.org/p/chromium/issues/detail?id=423609) that affected the WebSockets protocol and Windows New Technology Local Area Network Manager (NTLM) authentication.
 This bug also affects the following programs:

   - Windows Events